finos/perspective/docs/md/js.md

 ></perspective-viewer>
 ```

-If you choose not to bundle the themes yourself, they are available through the
+If you choose not to bundle the themes yourself, they are available through
 [unpkg.com](https://unpkg.com/@finos/perspective-viewer/dist/umd/).

 These can be directly linked in your HTML file: